box/box-postman/README.md

 A updated, up-to-date Postman Collection is created every few weeks based on the official Box [OpenAPI 3.0 Specification][openapi].

-We are currently working on updating the collection to work with Postman V9.
-Until that time, please make sure to use the desktop version of V8 for your OS.
-You can find the downloads for V8 [here][v8].

 [![Run in Postman](https://run.pstmn.io/button.svg)][english]